xavibenjamin/theboldreport.net/_posts/2016-04-28-review-human-solution-uplift-desk.markdown

   - Furniture
   - Review
 date: '2016-04-28 01:51'
+subtitle: Back in August of 2015, I decided to buy a standing desk.
+Here are some of my thoughts.
 ---

-Back in August of 2015, I decided to buy a standing desk.
-Here are some of my thoughts.

 I've worked from home for about 6 years.
 In that time, I've invested real money into my office for about two.
 I'm grateful I did, and wish I would've started sooner.
 A few years ago, I bought myself a [Herman Miller Mirra](http://www.hermanmiller.com/products/seating/performance-work-chairs/mirra-2-chairs.html) chair.[^1]

 [^1]: This is another great investment I recommend.
 You sit a lot.
 Even if you're trying to sit less, you need a good chair.
 This particular chair has been with me now for three years, and is as comfortable as it was on day one.